 When a user has found a product, read the description, compared it with the competition, and added it to a basket, only then will customer service start to receive enquiries.
 Until that point, smooth and easy usability is the key to your eCommerce business success.

 It’s like coming to a restaurant for a lunch when you are freaking hungry, and realizing that you’ll need to wait an hour for a seat.
-You become frustrated and go to another restaurant because your time is precious – regardless of how awesome the food is or how beautiful the waitress is.
+You become frustrated and go to another restaurant because your time is precious – regardless of how awesome the food is.

 That’s why a great user experience is the base of all customer retention processes.